jwaanng/CSC207-Project/Specification.md

     - User can scroll up and down to brose through the pets
     - User can click on + icon to create a new pet profile and redirect to the pet profile edit page
     - **Private profiles**
       - User can click on a private pet profile to set it public if and only if all required pet information is completed, this will update the pet status for  all user who has favorited the pet as "available"
         - User can select to delete the private pet profile, this will update the pet status for all user who has favorited the pet as "taken away""
           - User can select to edit the private pet profile
     - **Public profiles**
       - User can click on a public pet profile to set it as private
-        - this will update the pet status for all user who has favorited the pet as "temporarily unavailable"
+        - this will update the pet status for all user who has make the pet favoirte as "temporarily unavailable"
     - **Pet profile edit page**
+      - **Required information**
+        - Name
+        - Age
+        - Sex
+        - Vaccination status
+        - Sterilization state
+        - Species
+        - General Description
+        - (Op) Profile title
+        - Photo of the pet
+    - **Optional information**
+      - Description 1 Temperament with optional photos
+      - Description 2 Likes/Dislikes with optional photos
+      - Description 3 Other description with optional photos
+      - More photos